About the Education and Society Minor

 Lisa Rosen

-Assistant Senior Instructional Professor and Associate Director of the Committee on Education
+Associate Senior Instructional Professor and Director of Instructional Programs, The Committee on Education

 Interests: Education and social inequality, designing urban schools to reduce social inequality in educational achievement, the social context of urban schooling, and the interplay of schooling and identity.